NYU-DSGA1012-S23/syllabus/docs/policies.md

 ## Deadlines

-Homework assignments, reading quizzes, and the project are due by 11:59 PM on the specified due date.
+Homework assignments, reading quizzes, and the project are due by 9:30 AM on the specified due date.
+Late submissions are subject to the following policies.
+* **Late

 * **Late Work:** A penalty of 1 percentage point will be applied for each hour (full or partial) that the work is late, rounded to the nearest hour.